laravel/docs/homestead.md

 <a name="installation-and-setup"></a>
 ## Installation & Setup

-### Installing VirtualBox / VMware & Vagrant
+<a name="first-steps"></a>

-Before launching your Homestead environment, you must install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads.html).
-Both of these software packages provide easy-to-use visual installers for all popular operating systems.
+### First Steps

-#### VMware
+Before launching your Homestead environment, you must install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com) as well as [Vagrant](http://www.vagrantup.com/downloads.html).
+All of these software packages provide easy-to-use visual installers for all popular operating systems.

-In addition to VirtualBox, Homestead also supports VMware.
 To use the VMware provider, you will need to purchase both VMware Fusion / Desktop and the [VMware Vagrant plug-in](http://www.vagrantup.com/vmware).
 VMware provides much faster shared folder performance out of the box.

-### Adding The Vagrant Box
+#### Installing The Homestead Vagrant Box

 Once VirtualBox / VMware and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed: